adriand/dotfiles/README.md

 3. install the required system-wide ruby gems
 4. install the proper font for powerline
 5. update luakit's adblock subscriptions
-6. compile any vim plugins (&c) as necessary
+6. compile anything we set up beforehand

 the bootstrap script is idempotent and you can run it again to update symlinks and vim plugins.  you may need to run it as root.